-Caldo de Pollo is a Mexican Chicken Soup with lots of veggies and made with bone in chicken for immune boosting benefits.
+Caldo de Pollo is a Mexican Chicken soup that's loaded with vegetables, and immune boosting bone-in chicken.

 Bone in Chicken- For the Best Flavor and health benefits, use bone in chicken.
 I have made this soup with a small whole chicken, and a large half chicken.
 If you have a favorite butcher, ask them to break down the chicken for you into pieces to save time.